How To Be Successful as a Millennial

 Were you born in 1980-2000?
 Feel lost and disappointed in your life already?
 Anxious and continuously pressured by people around?
-Hello, pretty, you’re a millennial!
+Hello, pretty, you’re a millennial woman!
 Let me explain what that means, why you feel like that and how you can turn that into a superpower with this guide to becoming a successful millennial.